gvellut/jncep/README.md

 The configuration folder, as well the `tracked.json` file will be created by the tool if they don't exist.

-The `tracked.json` file can be updated manually with a text editor if really needed but should generally be left alone (or the `jncep` could malfunction).
+The `tracked.json` file can be updated manually with a text editor if really needed but should generally be left alone (or `jncep` could malfunction).

 ### Options